felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receive-orders.md

 The available fields in the payloads are the following:

-- `name`: The name of the delivery charge, which is "Delivery charge" by default.
+- `name`: The name of the delivery charge, which is `Delivery charge` by default.
 - `type`: The type of charge.
 It has always the value `delivery`.
 - `ref`: The ref code of the charge.
 Its default value can be set from the Configuration page of Just Eat Bridge and should match the value in your EPOS.
 - `price`: The total amount of the delivery charge.